imgios/thoughts/content/posts/building-an-homelab-part-i.md

 Spare hardware, Raspberry Pis, servers and mini PCs.
 What are they?
 Is it a shopping list?
 Well, no. These are things that IT enthusiasts usually use to set up a homelab.

-## Why am I building an homelab?

-Homelab can be made for different purposes:
+Homelabs are made to address different needs and/or purposes.
+They can be a place to learn and experiment or a safe environment with some services.
+Some common use cases are:
 - Build an own private cloud to store your files
 - Build your own streaming platform (for educational purposes 👀)
 - Build an ephemeral playground for a specific topic

-- ...
+## Why am I building an homelab?

 In my case, I'm building it to explore a bit more several topics, such as:
 - System administration